 Came back in the Spring of 1997, married Kristin in August 1998, and we had Laurent in October of the same year.
 Worked at Canmet, Natural Resources Canada in Bells Corners, until the summer of 2000.
 Started an MSc in experimental Particle Physics at Carleton University in the fall of 2000, and finished two years later having defended a thesis on the search for extra dimensions with the Atlas Forward Calorimeter installed at the LHC at Cern.

 Moved to Paris, France, started a PhD in High Energy Astrophysics in October 2002, and defended the thesis on the study of the Galactic Centre and its supermassive black hole, Sgr A*, at X-ray and Gamma-ray energies in May 2006.
-Hired by the European Space Agency in July to start work on October 1, 2006 at ESAC near Madrid in Spain as an Operation Scientist on the International Gamma-ray Astrophysics Laboratory (INTEGRAL), the position I still hold.
+Hired by the European Space Agency, where I still work, in July to start work on October 1, 2006 at ESAC near Madrid in Spain as an Operation Scientist on the International Gamma-ray Astrophysics Laboratory (INTEGRAL).

 Why am I doing this blog?

 We know so much about physiology and biochemistry, about glands and hormones, about enzymes and specialised proteins, about amino and fatty acids, and so much more.
 We know everything we need to be in perfect health and live long, happy, disease-free lives.
-It is ignorance that makes us suffer.
-I would like to see happy, healthy, radiant, disease-free people, fauna and flora, all around everywhere, living peaceful, productive and fulfilling lives.
-And I would like to see the pharmaceutical, chemical, techno-medical, and food industrial giants of the world shut down, not by some external force or agency, but simply from the lack of business due to the absence of the need for or interest in their products.
+Ignorance causes us to suffer from suboptimal health.
+Can we imagine a world of happy, healthy, radiant, disease-free environments and people, together living peaceful, caring, productive, and fulfilling lives?
+I’d like to think it possible.

 This world is truly amazing and awe inspiring: such fine details, such intricacy, such complexity, such beauty and simplicity, all at once, and in each thing, naturally interwoven with every other thing.
 I feel so extremely grateful to be able to witness it, feel it with all my senses, and all of my being every day.
 It is such a gift, such a rare gift, such a incredibly precious opportunity that we have to be here, alive on this and with this living planet Earth orbiting the Sun, a single star, one of hundreds of billions of stars in the Milky Way, one of hundreds of billions of galaxies in this visible universe, this planet which as far as we can probe has no equals anywhere in its wonderful ability to sustain complex organic life.